After picking up this old-school white asparagus recipe from my Dutch wife, this is still to this day, my favourite way

 Unlike green asparagus, white asparagus must be peeled because the skin is very tough.

 It’s important to peel the asparagus from the top to the bottom in long, clean strokes with a sharp peeler.
 Otherwise, the asparagus will taste bitter.

 If you plan to make white asparagus soup (great idea!), save the woody bottoms and peels and infuse this into the liquid for the soup.
 Be sure to strain these stems and trimmings before blending the soup as they will not blend nicely.

 White Asparagus Buying Guide

 White asparagus shines when it’s really new and fresh.
-Fat stems are seen as higher quality and usually the first to be snatched up.
+Fat stems are seen as of higher quality and are usually the first to be snatched up.

 When you peel the asparagus, it should be juicy and with firm stalks.